CommandFest Adelaide 2026: Australia Lands Two Major Commander Events

 For those unfamiliar, CommandFest is Wizards of the Coast's premier in-person Commander event series.
 Think of it as a massive weekend-long celebration of the format.
 Events feature organised Commander pods, side events, panels, exclusive merch, and opportunities to meet artists and content creators.

 Commander has become the most popular casual format in Magic.
-These events bring together hundreds of players for a weekend of shuffling up and slinging spells, discovering new combo strategies and synergies.
-The atmosphere is more casual and social than a competitive tournament, making it perfect for players of all skill levels—and importantly, it avoids some of the controversies surrounding other CCG monetization models like loot boxes and booster mechanics.
+These events bring together hundreds of players for a weekend of shuffling up and slinging spells, discovering new combo strategies and synergies, or building around popular creature types like Rat decks.
+Players also watch for card spikes in emerging formats that can affect deck-building budgets.
+For players interested in other upcoming sets, check out our Secrets of Strixhaven Australia guide for prerelease info and product details.
+The atmosphere is more casual and social than a competitive tournament, making it perfect for players of all skill levelsβand importantly, it avoids some of the controversies surrounding other CCG monetization models like loot boxes and booster mechanics.

 Adelaide: May 22-24, 2026